 Chef Ann Cooper

-Clemens: Christina, you are a Healthy School Food Pathway Fellow yourself and you're also a food services director.
+Clemens: Christina, you are a Healthy School Food Pathway Fellow yourself, and you're also a Food Service Director.
 I'd love to hear about some of your experiences around building the workforce in schools as well, and what is needed in order to support better school meals.

 Clemens: So Mara, could you help us make sense of what an integrated approach looks like, and how the apprenticeship program fits in?